sisve/openconnect-wrapper/readme.md

 ## Add more virtual ethernet adapters on Windows

 Every vpn connection uses a "TAP virtual ethernet adapter".
 TAP-Windows created one during installation, but you need to create more if you want to connect to several vpns concurrently.
-To add another ethernet adapter, find the "Add a new TAP virtual ethernet adapter" on your start menu, and execute it with administrator privileges.

-The start menu entry, and the bat file mention below, is part of the TAP Utilities that was installed during the TAP-Windows installation.

-* You can right-click the start menu entry, wait for the folder `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\TAP-Windows\Utilities` to open, then rightclick the shortcut and click Run as administrator.
-You're done.
-* If the start menu entry is missing, open a command prompt as Administrator and execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" install "C:\Program Files\TAP-Windows\driver\OemVista.inf" tap0901`
+To add another ethernet adapter, open a command prompt as Administrator and execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" install "C:\Program Files\TAP-Windows\driver\OemVista.inf" tap0901`

-To later remove all virtual ethernet adapters, use the above steps for the start menu entry "Delete ALL TAP virtual ethernet adapters", or execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" remove tap0901` in a command prompt running with administrator privileges.
+To later remove all virtual ethernet adapters, execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" remove tap0901` in a command prompt running with administrator privileges.

 # Development and compiling